cksystemsteaching/selfie/book.md

 One of the key breakthroughs of recent years is that computation has become a utility just like electricity and water.
 Cloud computing and, in the near future, edge computing creates enormous potential, just like the reliable availability of power and water.
 The key enabling technology is virtualization which is a concept whose understanding is elusive even to many computer science students.
 However, we believe we have found a way to teach virtualization even to broad audiences based on a combination of our machine model, programming language, and tool set.
 The idea is to demonstrate how software can create the illusion of any machine, in particular the one it runs on, very efficiently.
 This is another form of self-referentialy that is fundamental in computer science.
 Seeing that enables you to grasp the full extent of the universality of digital computing.

 Readers should be at least 14 years old and planning to obtain or already holding at least a high school degree.
-The only prerequisite will be an understanding of elementary arithmetic (addition, subtraction, multiplication, and division of whole numbers) and Boolean logic (logical AND, OR, and NEGATION of true and false statements).
+The only prerequisite will be an understanding of elementary arithmetic (addition, subtraction, multiplication, and division of decimal numbers) and Boolean logic (logical AND, OR, and NEGATION of true and false statements).
 Both topics are anyway revisited in the book.

 ## Information